httpwg/http2-spec/draft.md

 Furthermore, HTTP's current use of TLS {{RFC5246}} for "https://" URIs is inflexible; it is difficult to introduce new trust roots, for example.

-This document proposes changes to HTTP that decouple the URI scheme from the use and configuration of underlying encryption, as well as other aspects of the protocol.
+This document uses the new "alternate services" layer described in

-This allows a "http://" URI to be upgraded to use TLS optimistically.
+{{I-D.nottingham-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a "http://" URI to be upgraded to use TLS optimistically.

-Because deploying TLS requires acquiring and configuring a valid certificate, some deployments may find supporting it difficult.
+Additionally, because using TLS requires acquiring and configuring a valid certificate, some deployments may find supporting it difficult.
 Therefore, this document also specifies a "relaxed" profile of HTTP/2.0 over TLS that does not require strong server authentication, specifically for use with "http://" URIs.

 ## Goals and Non-Goals